Wednesday, May 30, 2018

 Scott surrounds his medieval story with glints of more modern eras, however.
 For instance he names tilburies and barouches, Durham antiquaries, the novelist Maria Edgeworth and the then-inbcumbent bishop Barrington (a friend of Scott's).
 At one point he refers to the well-known conversation about clouds between Prince Hamlet and Polonius.
 Unlike most later historical fictions, Harold keeps the future visible.

-In the Dark-Age material, too, there's a heterogenous feel.
+In the Dark-Age material, too, there's a heterogeneous feel.
 We hear a lot about Norse lore (Scott was rather an expert), but the sorceress Jutta worships the deity Zernebock, an ancient heathen deity of Baltic origin, and the story of the Castle of the Seven Shields has a mainly Celtic tint.

 This heterogeneity may seem to cast doubt on how we are meant to read the poem.
 Rapid-fire switches of mode can weaken the definiteness of scene and event.
 So is it best, we wonder momentarily, to cast the narrative line aside altogether and instead make an a-chronological examination of the poem as an aesthetic construct: a kaleidoscope or a mobile?